 Subscription Year: each period following the First Subscription Year commencing 16 January and ending on 15 January the following calendar year.

 2.1 The parties to this Agreement shall be CDP, the Billing Company (where the Billing Company is not CDP) and the Signatory.

 3.1 CDP shall, during the Subscription Term, provide the following Services to the Signatory on a non-exclusive basis:

-3.1.1 public and non-public company responses to each of CDP’s latest investor requests on climate change, water and forests that the Signatory endorses.
-CDP will make such individual company responses available to the Signatory via the CDP website as soon as they are submitted.
-Selected climate change data will also be available to the Signatory via Bloomberg terminals if the Signatory is a Bloomberg subscriber;
+3.1.1 public and non-public company responses to each of CDP’s investor requests on climate change, water and forests that the Signatory endorses (the “Company Response Data”).
+CDP will make such individual company responses available to the Signatory via the CDP website as soon as they are submitted and will clearly identify which of these responses are public and which are non-public.
+Selected Company Response Data may also be available to the Signatory via Bloomberg terminals if the Signatory is a Bloomberg subscriber;